-2- Heat Unit Accumulation Technique for Simulating Crop- Pest -Natural Enemy Relationship
+Heat Unit Accumulation Technique for Simulating Crop- Pest-Natural Enemy Relationship

-A simple linear regression of the rate of development and temperature for cotton plant phenology, cotton key pests (CLW, PBW and SBW) and main natural enemies conducted in cotton fields provided an excellent fitness to the data ($r^2 = 0.91 - 0.94$). temperature thresholds and requirements are presented in (tables, 4 and 9).
+A simple linear regression of the rate of development and temperature for cotton plant phenology, cotton key pests (CLW, PBW and SBW) and main natural enemies conducted in cotton fields provided an excellent fitness to the data ($r^2 = 0.91 - 0.94$), temperature thresholds and requirements are presented in table (3).

-A-Cotton Pests.
-Data in tables (1,3 and 5) indicate the presence of four peaks for CLW and SBW and also, four peaks for PBW after the emergence of diapuse.
+A- Cotton Pests.
+Data in tables (1, 3 & 5) indicate the presence of four peaks for CLW and SBW and also, four peaks for PBW after the emergence of diapause.